2019–20 Arsenal W.F.C. season: December–February

 A week later (12 January), the Gunners traveled to Brighton & Hove Albion.
 In the reverse fixture, Arsenal had beaten the Seagulls 4–0 and this match had the same result: first-half goals by Van de Donk and Roord and second-half goals by Nobbs and Mead ensuring another 0–4 win.

-In the mid-week on 15 January, Reading came to Meadow Park in the quarter finals of the league cup.
-A lone second-half (86th minute) strike by Kim Little the difference between the two sides, advancing the Gunners to the semi-finals.

 On 19 January, the Gunners welcomed Chelsea to Meadow Park.
 The first 20 minutes from the visitors was an onslaught, striking three times - by England, Kerr and Ingle, leaving the Gunners no chance to get into the game.
 Reiten scored a fourth in the second-half before Mead got a consolation goal.
 Manager Montemurro later admitted that he got the tactics wrong in attempting to press a bit higher up the pitch and stop them from playing through the middle and to create overloads in the middle of the park, which allowed Chelsea to easily attack from the sides.

-Arsenal entered the season's FA Cup in the fourth round, drawing fellow WSL-side West Ham United.
-The Gunners had to get over the defeat against Chelsea in order to advance to the next round of the cup, playing against the Irons away on 26 January.
-A first-half goal by McCabe and a second-half one from Wälti giving the team the 0–2 win and advancement to the fifth round.

-In the other cup competition, the League Cup, Arsenal hosted Manchester City in the semi-finals on 29 January.
-A close match, but with Arsenal taking a 2–0 lead in the first half with goals from Miedema and Van de Donk.
-City got one back in the second half through Bonner, but the end result was 2–1, sending Arsenal through to the final against Chelsea.